ansible/ansible/docsite/latest/rst/gettingstarted.rst

     $ sudo apt-get install ansible/raring-backports

-In Debian testing/unstable and Ubntu 13.10+ it is available via
+In Debian testing/unstable and Ubuntu 13.10+ it is available via

 .. code-block:: bash